grapemarketer/Discretionary-Price-Action-Schema-Template-BTC-v2.0-/README.md

 The event candle close is recorded as `anchor_price` with `anchor_price_source: "event_candle_close"`.
 This is a standardized measurement anchor, not necessarily a trade entry.

-`continuation_occurred` is true only when max favorable wick excursion reaches `continuation_threshold_pct`.
-The current threshold is `0.2` percent.
-This avoids treating tiny favorable noise as a continuation.

 The helper also records favorable threshold timing for:

 ```json